Coopersmith Career Consulting | Evaluated Learning Experience

 April 2019 - Present.

 This course provides students with an understanding of stress management and prevention.
-Using an experiential approach; this course encourages the student to personalize the information through practical applications and stress-reducing resources that includes activities and assessments.
-Instructional methods include: study guide, required readings, and a final exam.
+Using an experiential approach; the course encourages students to personalize the information through practical applications and stress-reducing resources that includes activities and assessments.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Psychology, Health Studies, Human Development, or Social Sciences (4/19).